Testing wave turbulence theory for Gross-Pitaevskii system: Numerical results

 \subsection{GPE and WKE comparison for the long time evolution}

-In order to study the deviation of the solutions obtained by the GPE and the WKE, we prolong the computations to longer times.
+Having observed a very good quantitative agreement between the numetical solutions of the GPE and the WKE at the times up to about two kinetic times, we would now like to prolong the computations to longer times to see how such an agreement gradually degrades, and if a qualitative similarity survives at the late stages.
 In Figure~\ref{figCentroidsL} centroids and related typical widths are plotted up to $t=100$.
-The centroids of waveaction spectra start to deviate a little earlier than the ones of energy spectra.
+The centroids of wave-action spectra start to deviate a little earlier than the ones of energy spectra.
 At late times, the former exhibits larger deviations.
 The typical widths $\Delta_{K_N}$ and $\Delta_{K_E}$ show even better correspondence --- the curves obtained by the GPE and the WKE go very close until $t\approx 50$.

 The comparison of the spectra obtained by solving the GPE and the WKE until $t=100$ is given in Figure~\ref{figSpectraL}.
-The disagreement between the GPE and the WKE takes place at both low values and high values of $k$ staring around $t=40$.
+The disagreement between the GPE and the WKE takes place at both low values and high values of $k$ {starting} around $t=40$.
 Overall, the GPE is faster than the WKE for the direct cascade, but slower for the inverse cascade.
 This trend can be also observed in Figure~\ref{figCentroidsL} --- the evolution of $K_N$ of the GPE to small $k$'s is slower than the evolution of $K_N$ of the WKE, whereas the evolution of $K_E$ to large $k$ is faster.

+The observed deviations between the long-term GPE and WKE spectra can be attributed to the following major factors: (i) failure of the conditions of the WKE applicability due to increased nonlinearity or/and increasing importance of the finite-box effects, and (ii) numerical effects due to differences of computational ranges and the discretization steps in the GPE and the WKE codes.
+Below, we will discuss these effects while trying to separate explicitly which one of them is the "failure of the weak WT theory" and which is "numerical".

+First of all, we note that the deviations are totally expected for the spectrum propagating into the region of small wave numbers because of the failure of the weak WT theory in this range.
+Indeed, according to Figure~\ref{figdeltak}, even at $t\sim 15$ the nonlinear frequency broadening $\delta(k)$ is greater than the linear-wave frequency for $k\le 2$ so the WKE description is not applicable there.
+Since the spectrum at low $k$ is growing, this boundary of WKE applicability moves to higher $k$'s at later times.